mvysny/mvysny.github.io/_posts/2023-2-3-playing-with-kubernetes.md

 Namespace must be a valid [DNS Name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names), which means that the project ID must:

-* contain at most 54 characters (63 characters DNS name, minus 9 characters `shepherd-` prefix)
+* contain at most 63 characters
 * contain only lowercase alphanumeric characters or '-'
 * start with an alphanumeric character
 * end with an alphanumeric character